XM Group vs Trading 212 Comparison

 Can I trade cryptocurrency with XM Group or Trading 212?

 Crypto trading has become popular among forex traders across a range of international jurisdictions.
 As a result, many forex brokers now offer crypto products to their clients; most crypto assets are offered either as an underlying physical asset (such as when you own actual bitcoin assets, for example) or as a derivative product like a CFD.
 If you are looking to trade physical cryptocurrencies, you’ll find that neither XM Group nor Trading 212 allow you to trade physical cryptocurrencies.

 Who offers more research tools, XM Group or Trading 212?

-In terms of research and research tools XM Group gives traders the following tools: Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources), Trading Central (Recognia) and Social Trading / Copy Trading.
-In comparison Trading 212 has the tools listed here: Daily Market Commentary, Stock Charts and Forex News (Top-Tier Sources)..
+Market research plays a huge role in any forex trader’s ability to conduct analysis within the global forex market.
+We test each broker’s research offering to help you decide which broker is right for your technical or fundamental analysis needs.
+XM Group delivers the following research tools: Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources), Trading Central (Recognia) and Social Trading / Copy Trading.
+Trading 212, on the other hand, provides the tools listed here: Daily Market Commentary, Stock Charts and Forex News (Top-Tier Sources).
 Neither have Autochartist

 Overall winner: XM Group

 We review each broker’s overall global offering – a “Yes” checkmark in our Compare Tool does not guarantee the availability of any specific features in your country of residence.
 To verify the availability of any features within your country of residence, please contact the broker directly.